Androz2091/discord-giveaways/README.md

 * **options.embedColor**: a hexadecimal color for the embeds of giveaways.
 * **options.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.
 * **options.reaction**: the reaction that users will have to react to in order to participate.
-* **options.requirements**: Extra data which you want to save regarding this giveaway.
-You can access it from the giveaway object of the giveaway created by giveaway.requirements.
+* **options.extraData**: Extra data which you want to save regarding this giveaway.
+You can access it from the giveaway object using `giveaway.extraData`.

 This allows you to start a new giveaway.
 Once the `start()` function is called, the giveaway starts and you only have to observe the result, the package does the rest!